MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-delegated-api-permissions.md

 1. **ResourceId** - object Id of the service principal representing the resource app in the tenant.
 1. **Scope** - space-delimited list of permission claim values, for example `User.Read.All`.

-In this example, the object id of the resource service principal is `2cab1707-656d-40cc-8522-3178a184e03d`.
+In this example, the object Id of the resource service principal is `2cab1707-656d-40cc-8522-3178a184e03d`.
 You'll grant `Group.Read.All` scope to the service principal and grant consent on behalf of all users in the tenant.

 ```powershell
 $params = @{